TeamGrey/ch.bfh.bti7081.s2017.grey/docs/diary.md

 ## 15.03.2017
 - Team worked on Design Thinking Process for CS1
 - Task for Friday: Upload Storyboards

 ## 17.03.2017
 - Team worked on second iteration from Design Thinking Process for CS1
 - Added some more information we gathered through research

+## 18.03.2017
+- Quentin interviewed Danaée Chiquet who is a health visitor